EthanOConnor/streamvis/README.md

 ## What it does

-- Calls the USGS Instantaneous Values service for the gauges defined in `SITE_MAP`.
+- Calls the USGS Instantaneous Values service for the gauges defined in `config.toml` (or the built-in defaults if no config is present).
 - Extracts the most recent stage (ft) and flow (cfs).
 - Classifies each gauge as `NORMAL`, `ACTION`, `MINOR FLOOD`, `MOD FLOOD`, or `MAJOR FLOOD` using `FLOOD_THRESHOLDS`.
 - Prints a compact table to standard output with the observation time and the per-gauge expected next update.